mjskay/tidybayes/cran-comments.md

-## Resubmission

-This is a resubmission: ggdist had not hit all platforms before the original submission, so one pre-check failed. ggdist appears to be available on all platforms now, so I am re-submitting.

 ## Submission comments
-This is a new submission as part of splitting tidybayes (already on CRAN) into two parts.
-The tidybayes package has grown into two related, large pieces of functionality: (1) functions for visualizing distributions and uncertainty, and (2) functions for manipulating posteriors from Bayesian models.
-Because the visualization functions (category 1) can also be applied to non-Bayesian models (and have become a large-ish API unto themselves), I created ggdist to contain all of those functions.

-This new version of tidybayes depends on ggdist for the visualization functions, so there is only one implementation of them across the two packages.
-Tidybayes now re-exports the visualization functions from ggdist so that existing code that depends on tidybayes is not affected.
+This submission is primarily to update the maintainer email address from mjskay@umich.edu to mjskay@northwestern.edu as I have moved institutions.
+Unfortunately this can't be verified by emailing mjskay@umich.edu because my umich email address has already been deactivated.
+However, the change is reflected on both my Github page (https://github.com/mjskay) and my personal website (http://mjskay.com) and I am happy to provide other proof if needed.

 ## Test environments
-* Windows 10 (local), R-release 4.0.0
-* Windows 10 (local), R-devel 2020-06-03 r78637
+* Windows (winbuilder), R-devel 2020-10-29 r79387
-* Windows (github), R-release 4.0.1
+* Windows (winbuilder), R-release 4.0.3
-* Windows (github), R-devel 2020-06-12 r78687
+* Windows (winbuilder), R-oldrelease 3.6.3
-* MacOs (github), R-release 4.0.0
+* MacOs (github), R-release 4.0.3
-* Linux (github), R-release 4.0.1
+* Linux (github), R-release 4.0.3

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

+> checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Matthew Kay <mjskay@northwestern.edu>'

+  New maintainer:
+    Matthew Kay <mjskay@northwestern.edu>
+  Old maintainer(s):
+    Matthew Kay <mjskay@umich.edu>

+See comment above: my email address has changed.

 ## Downstream dependencies
-There are two downstream dependencies for this package.
-Both have as many or fewer errors with the new version of tidybayes.
+All downstream dependencies have as many or fewer errors with the new version of tidybayes.

+- bsem:
+  - on CRAN:     0 errors, 0 warnings, 3 notes
+  - new version: 0 errors, 0 warnings, 3 notes

+- fishflux:
+  - on CRAN:     0 errors, 0 warnings, 2 notes
+  - new version: 0 errors, 0 warnings, 2 notes

 - mcp:
-  - on CRAN:     1 error , 0 warnings, 0 notes
+  - on CRAN:     0 errors, 0 warnings, 0 notes
-  - new version: 1 error , 0 warnings, 0 notes
+  - new version: 0 errors, 0 warnings, 0 notes

 - trialr:
   - on CRAN:     0 errors, 0 warnings, 2 notes